CMSgov/bcda-static-site/src/_pages/api-documentation/get-a-bearer-token.md

     </div>
 </div>

-These legacy data sets are intended only for REACH ACOs using BCDA v2.
-The data sets are only available using BCDA v2 and provide only Claim and ClaimResponse resources.
+These legacy data sets are intended for REACH ACOs using BCDA v2.
+The data sets are only available using BCDA v2 and provide Claim and ClaimResponse resources.
 Only REACH ACOs have access to these two resource types in production.

 #### Small REACH ACO (110 synthetic enrollees)